otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/assessments/Project-Descriptor.md

 You must:

 1. Design a UAT test plan for your two selected features, including test scenarios/tasks derived directly from your Phase 1 acceptance criteria.
-2. Recruit at least **three participants** who have not been involved in development (e.g. classmates, friends, or family) to complete the test scenarios.
+2. Recruit at least **three participants** who have not been involved in development, e.g., classmates, friends, or family to complete the test scenarios.
 3. Observe and record how participants complete each task, noting any issues, confusion, or failures.
-4. Collect structured feedback from each participant (e.g. a short questionnaire or rating scale) covering usability, clarity and satisfaction.
+4. Collect structured feedback from each participant, e.g., a short questionnaire or rating scale covering usability, clarity and satisfaction.
 5. Analyse the results and identify issues that require changes to your implementation.
 6. Make the identified changes and re-verify the affected acceptance criteria.
 7. Document your test plan, raw results and the resulting changes.